wp-plugins/form-maker/readme.txt

 = 4.
 I bought Form Maker, but I have not received an email for confirmation and for downloading Form Maker plugin.  =

 Usually confirmation e-mail of purchasing Form Maker arrives during a minute after the purchase of Form Maker.
 You can also check spam and junk folders to find out the Form Maker.
-If the e-mail of purchasing Form Maker does not arrive during half an hour, please contact us to manually receive the Form Maker.
+If the e-mail of purchasing Form Maker does not arrive during half an hour, please  us to manually receive the Form Maker.
 We will do our best to solve the problems connected with th Form Maker as soon as possible and will also send the form maker by e-mail.

 = 5.
 Does the Form Maker work on the localhost. =